top of page

 Help Save Our Hemlocks!

-This Giving Tuesday, the Waterman Center needs your help protecting our old growth Hemlock forests at the IBM Glen!
+The Waterman Center needs your help protecting our old growth Hemlock forests at the IBM Glen!
 Hemlocks have already been devastated by the invasive Hemlock Woolly Adelgid (HWA) in Pennsylvania and New York.
 To preserve our ecosystems and safeguard the hemlock species, every 5 years the Waterman Center treats hemlocks at the IBM Glen to protect them from HWA.
 This effort is critical to save enough of these ecologically important trees.
 This year our goal is $5,000 to treat approx. 500 trees.

 The Waterman Center has been dedicated to saving our hemlocks since HWA was first found at the IBM Glen in 2014.
 We have successfully treated 450 trees in 2015 and 490 trees in 2020.
 HWA can reproduce incredibly quickly and will roar back to high levels if conditions permit.
 We hope to continue our treatments in 2025!